 How Always Prompt Repairs Can Help

-We repair Westinghouse ovens across Greater Brisbane, from North Brisbane and Stafford through to South Brisbane, Logan, and the Ipswich region.
-Our technicians carry common Westinghouse oven parts including temperature sensors, elements, and thermostats on every van.
+We service Westinghouse ovens across Greater Brisbane, from North Brisbane and Stafford through to South Brisbane, Logan, and out to the Ipswich region.
+Our six vans cover the metro area daily, and our techs carry common Westinghouse parts — sensors, elements, thermostats — as standard.

-Our callout fee is $219, which includes the first 30 minutes of labour.
-Additional time is $45 per 15-minute block.
-Seniors, pensioners, and students receive a $20 discount.
-We provide a fixed quote before proceeding with any parts replacement — no surprises.
+The callout is $219, which covers the first 30 minutes of labour including the diagnosis.
+Extra time is $45 per 15-minute block if needed.
+Seniors, pensioners, and students get a $20 discount.
+We’ll always give you a clear quote before we start any parts replacement — you know the cost before we go ahead.

 Book your Westinghouse oven repair online or call us on (07) 3062 2377.